Ayine-nongre/Frontend-mentor-QR-code/README.md

 ### Continued development

-I had a few challenges with the use of display-flex will be focusing on it to fully understand what it entails
+I had a few challenges with the use of display-flex i will be focusing on it to fully understand what it entails

 ## Author